-- At least 30 minutes before dough is ready, preheat oven to 450 degrees and place a 4-quart heavy covered pot in the oven.
+- At least 30 minutes before dough is ready, preheat oven to 450 degrees and place a 6 to 8-quart heavy covered pot in the oven.
 This can be cast iron, Pyrex, enamel, or ceramic, just as long as it's oven-friendly at higher temperatures.
 (If you have an enamel Dutch oven with a phenolic knob, they're only safe for baking at lower temperatures; switch out your knob for a stainless steel one.)

 - Cover pot and bake for 30 minutes.
 Remove lid and bake for 15-30 minutes, until the loaf is beautiful and browned.
 Remove from pot and allow to cool one hour on a wire rack.